F Flusso/Isenberg Faucets: Best In-Depth Independent Review

 Warranty Footnotes:

-1. "[F]or as long as the original consumer purchaser owns their (sic) home …"
+1. "{A}ll parts and finishes of this product will be free from defects in material and manufacturing workmanship … for as long as the original consumer purchaser owns their (sic) home …"

 2. See the main text for an explanation of the warranty's violations of federal warranty law.